adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 > 💡 **Understanding Dates**:
 > - **Start Date** and **End Date** define the overall recurring template period
-> - **Deduction Date** is the actual date when money will be deducted/credited (e.g., salary credited on 1st but template starts on 15th)
+> - **Day of Month** (1-31) specifies which day of each month the transaction occurs (e.g., 1 for 1st of every month, 15 for 15th of every month)
+> - If you don't specify a day of month, the system uses the day from your start date
+> - All transactions for the entire recurring period are generated immediately when you create the template
-> - You can update the deduction date anytime with options to update just this date, or shift all future transactions
+> - You can update the day of month anytime with options to update just the next date, or shift all future transactions

 ### Managing Recurring Templates

 - **Pause/Resume**: Click the pause/resume button to pause or resume generation
 - **View Transactions**: Click the transaction count to view generated transactions
-- **Next Due Date**: See when the next transaction will be generated (based on deduction date if set, otherwise next due date)
+- **Next Due Date**: See when the next transaction is scheduled
+- **Generated Transactions**: All transactions for the recurring period are created upfront when you create the template
-- **Update Deduction Date**: Click the calendar icon (📅) to update the deduction date with options:
+- **Update Deduction Date**: Click the calendar icon (📅) to update the day of month with options:
-  - **Update this date only**: Only changes the next deduction date
+  - **Update this date only**: Only changes the next transaction date
   - **Update all future transactions**: Shifts all future pending transactions by the same offset
   - **Reset schedule from this date**: Recalculates all future transactions starting from the new date
 - **Convert to EMI**: Click the swap icon (⇄) to convert this Recurring Template to an EMI (useful if you realize the payment has a fixed number of installments with a known end date)
 - **Edit**: Click the edit icon to modify the template
 - **Delete**: Click the delete icon to remove the template (only if no transactions are linked)

-### Updating Deduction Date
+### Updating Day of Month

-You can update the deduction date for a Recurring Template at any time:
+You can update the day of month for a Recurring Template at any time:

 1. Click the **calendar icon (📅)** next to the template
-2. Select the new deduction date
+2. Select the new date (which will determine the new day of month)
 3. Choose an update option:
-   - **Update this date only**: Only changes the next deduction date, future dates continue normally
+   - **Update this date only**: Only changes the next transaction date, future dates continue normally
    - **Update all future transactions**: Shifts all pending future transactions by the same number of days
    - **Reset schedule from this date**: Recalculates all future transactions based on the new date and frequency
 4. Click **Confirm**

 This is useful when:
-- Your employer changes the salary credit date
+- Your employer changes the salary credit date (e.g., from 1st to 5th of month)
 - Your utility provider changes the billing date
 - You want to align with your payday
 - The actual transaction date differs from the schedule

+**Note**: For Recurring Income templates, the label is "Payment Date - Day of Month" (instead of "Deduction Date") to better reflect that you're receiving money.

 ### Converting Recurring Templates to EMIs